-Research student funding does not, of itself, imply a contract of employment (students are not employees).
-The purpose of scholarship funding is to provide financial support to the student during their research degree, and the emphasis is very much on supporting an individual to complete a research award, and engage in relevant developmental opportunities.
-Scholarship payments are tax exempt and, subject to revenue commissioner's rules.
-Funded elements can include:
+Research student funding (the SAF) does not, of itself, imply a contract of employment (students are not employees).
+The purpose of scholarship funding is to provide the student with financial support/ living expenses during their research degree, and the emphasis is very much on supporting an individual to complete a research award, and engage in relevant developmental opportunities.
+Scholarship payments are tax exempt and subject to revenue commissioner's rules.